 the content path is used to search for an appropriate script (if the path-based ResourceTypeProvider is active).

 ../content/corporate/jobs/developer.html would generate a search in

-the primary node type will be used.
+the primary node type is used.

 If multiple scripts apply for a given request, the script with the best match is selected.
 The more specific a match is, the better it is; in other words, the more selector matches the better, regardless of any request extension or method name match.

 For example, consider a request to access the resource

 Assuming you have the following list of scripts in the correct location: